rberecka/faux-mono-repo/README.md

 **Result**
 Key things to note:
-* The environment variable, the auto var, and the global varset var should not come up as pending variables.
+* The environment variable and the global varset var should not come up as pending variables.
 * The auto var from the root directory should also not come up as a pending variable
 * The output should only contain variables and values attached to the project_a (or b if you picked b)